How scarcity and urgency improve your sales

 - stock scarcity: displaying how much stock is left for a certain product, in the form of ‘only X numbers left!’.
 This will increase the chance a customer will buy the product and speeds up the whole buying process.

 - seeing other buyers: displaying how many other people are looking at the product.
-Booking.com is again a good example for this and replicates the real-life situation where two people grab the same item in a store at the same time.
+Booking.com is again a good example of this and replicates the real-life situation where two people grab the same item in a store at the same time.
 If others are also interested in an item, it becomes more valuable to us.

 - fear of missing out: also known as FOMO, which is the anticipated regret of not being able to seize an opportunity.
-A good example is a limited-time discount, which pushes customers in the direction of buying the article in this period.
+A good example is a limited-time discount, which pushes customers in the direction of buying the article during this period.

 The list of how to influence your online customers is even longer.
 For instance, think about using social proof in your marketing.
 But with this article, we want to give you a short introduction in how this works and how to put it in practice.
 The power of online marketing can be enormous if you know how to apply it.